ysyesilyurt/CoronaKiller/client/CoronaKillerFrontend/README.md

 * Open the project with your favourite IDE (We prefer Intellij IDEA).
 * First let `maven` import all the dependencies, then run `Main.java` in the `com.coronakiller` package

-#### Deploy
-Run `build.sh` and get executables in root folder.
-Then after deploying do not forget specify `prod` spring profile to your application!

 ## More About the Application
 Frontend UI Application that is developed with a Spring Boot JavaFX application.
-Serves as a client for the backend server.
+Serves as a client for the backend server where players can self-sign, display different types of leaderboards and actually play the game.

 ## Documentation
 ### Design